thepeterstone/docs/pages/doc/hs_stddev.md

 stddev(<hsExpression>)
 ```

-Standard deviation tells you how the data in the histogram expression is distributed around the mean, and returns a composite histogram distributions.
+Standard deviation tells you how the data in the histogram expression is distributed around the mean.

 ## Parameters